Phase effects from strong gravitational lensing of gravitational waves: Discussion

 Looking to the future, a larger network of ground-based GW detectors with improved sensitivities will boost the search for strongly-lensed GW events.
 The main improvements will be due to the more precise sky localization and the possibility of independently determining GW polarization.
 The latter would provide a new consistency test, since lensing should change the polarization state negligibly, and thus distinguish between orientation and phase shifts.
 For instance, a test of the number of GR polarizations with multiple lensed images has been proposed in \cite{Goyal:2020bkm}.
 In addition, this phase consistency test could be a key lensing discriminator for the space-based interferometer {\it LISA}, since the signals of high-redshift super-massive black-hole binaries could be in band from days to months, providing an exquisite measurement of the phase.
 Note that even for a single detector, a source of long-lived in band wave emission will change its relative location in the sky and polarization as the detector moves over the course of observation.
 These effects would allow one to determine the source location and independent polarizations of the wave, in which case a shift in the orientation angle would no longer be degenerate with a lensed phase shift.
 Finally, we emphasize that third-generation GW detectors are expected to detect events up to redshift $z\sim 10$, in which case the lensing probability will increase considerably and therefore a comprehensive lensing analysis will be necessary.

-\acknowledgements We are grateful to the LVC lensing group for their feedback, to Otto Hannuksela and Ka-Lok Lo for their comments on the draft, as well as to Reed Essick for helping decipher the different waveform approximants.
+\acknowledgements We are grateful to the LVC lensing group for their feedback, to Otto Hannuksela and (Rico) Ka-Lok Lo for their comments on the draft, as well as to Reed Essick and Zoheyr Doctor for their valuable comments, and Fei Xu for her valuable feedback on the code developed for this project.
 J.M.E.~was supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51435.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 D.E.H.~was supported by NSF grants PHY-1708081 and PHY-2011997.
 D.E.H. also gratefully acknowledges support from the Marion and Stuart Rice Award.
 W.H.~was supported by the U.S.~Dept.~of Energy contract DE-FG02-13ER41958 and the Simons Foundation.
+R.M.W.~was supported by NSF grant PHY18-04216 to the University of Chicago.
 The authors were supported by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli.
-R.M.W.~was supported by NSF grant PHY18-04216 to the University of Chicago.